mehwaffle10/Waffle_Balance/README.md

 - Can bounce boulders into rock and roll mode if a player is holding the trampoline
 - Now cost 100 wood and 80 coins so they can be bought with spawn mats but are less spammable
 - Snap to angles
+- Are now flammable
+- No longer bounce enemy fire arrows

 Warboats
 - Can't be captured